 The maximum permitted vehicle age is 20 years from the date of first registration anywhere in the world - this also applies to EV buses.
 At the 'midlife' of a bus (around 10 years from first entry into urban service in New Zealand) a bus must be refurbished (refer to section 6.3).
+The maximum average age of the operator vehicle fleet under bus service contracts is to be 10 years.
 Consideration needs to be given to the whole-of-life of an EV and for the recycling of the vehicle's components.